drimpossible/RanDumb/README.md

 **Notes:** Code given here is not online.
 Explanation below for why it does not vary from an online version.

 - **Computing covariance:** It is an exact online rank-1 update to compute empirical covariance.
-Online updates are very slow, but this calculation is exact!
+Online updates are very slow, but this calculation is exact, i.e., no difference!
 - **Shrinkage estimation:** We want the shrinked covariance.
-Simple way is hyperparameter search over shrinkage parameters, just like other CL methods :)
+We use OAS method to obtain shrinkage parameters, which is a function of the empirical covariance matrix.

 This code reaches similar performance as my original (ugly, ginormous) implementation (within ±0.8%), which was entangled with 10s of traditional methods from which I chose this.
 They are not needed for reproducing RanDumb.